I Parry Everything: Characters

 The princess of the Kingdom of Clays.
 She was saved by Noor during her coming-of-age trial, where he defeated a minotaur—a catastrophic level threat—with only his [Parry] skill.
 She then finds and follows Noor around, later declaring herself as his Page (a term for an apprentice for an adventurer), who reluctantly accepts.

-Due to her royal upbringing, she is lacking in social cues and common sense just as much as Noor, causing a chain of misunderstandings between them, with Lynne thinking that Noor's genuine insecurities are signs of humility and confidence.
+Due to her royal upbringing, she is lacking in social cues and much of what is regarded as generally known information, just as much as Noor, causing a chain of misunderstandings between them, with Lynne thinking that Noor's genuine insecurities are signs of humility and confidence.

 Despite her airheaded nature, she actually excels in all six classes of adventurers, even claiming that she received top marks in all of them during training.